tuxedogold/VideoGameWorkshop2/README.md

 ```        _otherFish = new Fish(Content.Load<Texture2D>("img/TheNextRedFish"),```

 You must type this exactly or it will not work.
+Press Crtl+S to save the file.
 Notice how the *.png* file extension is assumed.

-18) Press Crtl+S to save the file

-19) Test run the game by typing ```.\play``` in the terminal and pressing enter.
+Test run the game by typing ```.\play``` in the terminal and pressing enter.
 You should see a new fish in the game.
 Let's talk about the background.

 ## Challenge 2: Create more sprites of your choosing
 1) Change the sprite declaration (line 44) to a List of sprites